EXECUTIVE EMPLOYMENT AGREEMENT

 vii.
 The solicitation or acceptance of payment or gratuity from any existing or potential customer or supplier of COMPANY without the prior written

+c.
+In the event of Termination with Cause, EXECUTIVE shall be paid EXECUTIVE's salary through the effective date of termination on the date of termination.
+After the effective date of Termination with Cause, EXECUTIVE shall not be entitled to accrue or vest in any further salary, severance pay, stock options, restricted stock units, performance stock units, benefits, fringe benefits or entitlements; provided that EXECUTIVE shall retain the right to exercise any stock options which are vested as of the effective date of termination for a period of ninety (90) days.

 d.
-In the event of Termination with Cause by COMPANY or resignation without Good Reason by EXECUTIVE, EXECUTIVE shall be paid EXECUTIVE’s Base Annual Salary and accrued vacation through the effective date of termination on the date of termination, EXECUTIVE’s business expenses incurred through the date of termination in accordance with Section 3(f), and EXECUTIVE’s accrued and vested employee benefits pursuant to Section 3(d) and (e) in accordance with the applicable benefit plan (collectively, all such amounts under this sentence being the “Accrued Obligations”).
-After the effective date of Termination with Cause or resignation without Good Reason, EXECUTIVE shall not be entitled to accrue or vest in any further salary, severance pay, stock options, benefits, fringe benefits or entitlements; provided that EXECUTIVE shall retain the right to exercise all vested common stock purchase warrants and vested stock options, the latter of which for a period of ninety (90) days from the date of Termination with Cause or resignation without Good Reason.

-e.
-COMPANY may terminate EXECUTIVE’s employment in the event that: (i) EXECUTIVE fails or is unable to perform EXECUTIVE’s duties due to injury, illness or other incapacity for one hundred eighty (180) days in any twelve (12) month period (except that EXECUTIVE may be entitled to disability payments pursuant to COMPANY’s disability plan, if any); or (ii) Death of EXECUTIVE.
+This Agreement shall terminate automatically in the event that: (i) EXECUTIVE fails or is unable to perform EXECUTIVE 's duties due to injury, illness or other incapacity for ninety (90) days in any twelve (12) month period (except that EXECUTIVE may be entitled to disability payments pursuant to COMPANY's disability plan, if any); or (ii) Death of EXECUTIVE.

 7. 280G Gross-Up. (a) In the event it is determined that any payment or distribution by the COMPANY or other amount with respect to the COMPANY to or for the benefit of EXECUTIVE, whether paid or payable or distributed or distributable pursuant to the terms of this Agreement (including the accelerated vesting of equity awards held by EXECUTIVE) or otherwise (the “Total Payments”), is (or will be) subject to the excise tax imposed by Section 4999 of the Internal Revenue Code of 1986, as amended (the “Code”) or any interest or penalties are (or will be) incurred by EXECUTIVE with respect to the excise tax imposed by Section 4999 of the Code with respect to the COMPANY (the excise tax, together with any interest and penalties, are hereinafter collectively referred to as the “Excise Tax”), EXECUTIVE will be entitled to receive an additional cash payment (a “Gross-Up Payment” from the COMPANY in an amount equal to the sum of the Excise Tax.

 9. Covenant of Non-Disclosure.
-Without the prior written approval of COMPANY EXECUTIVE except as required to discharge EXECUTIVE’s duties under this Agreement, EXECUTIVE shall keep confidential and not disclose or otherwise make use of any of the confidential or proprietary information or trade secrets referred to in Section 7 nor reveal the same to any third party whomsoever, except as required by law.
+Without the prior written approval of COMPANY, EXECUTIVE shall keep confidential and not disclose or otherwise make use of any of the confidential or proprietary information or trade secrets referred to in Section 8 nor reveal the same to any third party whomsoever, except as required by law.

 12. Covenant Against Competition.